CDCgov/surveytable/README.md

 survey, estimate the total population, tabulate survey subsets and variable interactions, tabulate numeric variables, tabulate rates, create or modify survey variables, perform t-tests, and save the output.
-All of the tabulation functions check the NCHS presentation standards to flag low-precision estimates.
+All of the tabulation functions check the National Center for Health Statistics (NCHS) presentation standards to flag low-precision estimates.
 If the `surveytable` code is called from an R Markdown notebook or a Quarto document, it generates HTML tables, which can be incorporated directly into documents.

 ## Installation